 Locations of Former Nike Site Locations & Status (text) Please Note credits below.

-Oddly, or predicibly, there are/were uncertanties about the locations of some Nike sites.
-This note discusses some of the sites and situations.
+Oddly, or predicably, there are/were uncertainties about the locations of some Nike sites.

 A Table of Contents: